Tea culture: Pakistan

 Tea is popular all over Pakistan and is referred to as chai (چائے).
 During British rule, tea became very popular in Lahore.
 Tea is usually consumed at breakfast, during lunch breaks at the workplace, and in the evening at home.
 Evening tea may be consumed with biscuits or cake.
 Guests are typically offered a choice between tea and soft drinks.
-It is common practise for homeowners to offer tea breaks to hired labour and sometimes even provide them with tea during the breaks.
+It is common practise for homeowners to offer tea breaks to hired labourers and sometimes even provide them with tea during the breaks.
 The tea offered to labour is typically strong and has more sugar.

 In Pakistan, both black and green teas are popular and are known locally as sabz chai and kahwah, respectively.
 The popular green tea called kahwah is often served after every meal in Khyber Pakhtunkhwa and the Pashtun belt of Balochistan.
 In Lahore and other cities of Punjab, Kashmiri chai or cha is common, brought by ethnic Kashmiris in the 19th century.
-Traditionally, it is prepared with Himalayan rock salt, giving it its characteristic pink color.
+Traditionally, it is prepared with Himalayan rock salt, giving it its characteristic pink colour.
 It is taken with Bakar khani and Kashmiri kulcha (namkeen/salty version of Khand kulcha).
-Namkeen chai or noon/loon Cha or commonly called Kashmiri chai, and sometimes sheer (milk) cha or sabz chai (green tea as the same tea are used for making khahwa/green tea) is sold and seen in Gawalmandi kiosks with salt for Kashmiri as well as with sugar and pistachios for non-Kashmris.
-In the northern Pakistan regions of Chitral and Gilgit-Baltistan, a salty buttered Tibetan-style tea is consumed.
+Namkeen chai, or noon/loon chai, commonly called Kashmiri chai, and sometimes sheer (milk) cha or sabz chai (green tea, as the same tea is used for making khahwa/green tea) are sold and seen in Gawalmandi kiosks with salt for Kashmiri as well as sugar and pistachios for non-Kashmris.
+In the northern Pakistani regions of Chitral and Gilgit-Baltistan, a salty, buttered Tibetan-style tea is consumed.